Strong Sparsification for 1-in-3-SAT via Polynomial Freiman-Ruzsa: Introduction

 The trivial strong sparsification for monotone 1-in-3-SAT (the one that does not merge any variables) has worst-case performance $O(n^3)$.
-There is a slightly cleverer approach that has performance $O(n^2)$ (noted e.g.~in~\cite{DBLP:journals/tcs/DroriP02}).
+There is a slightly more clever approach that has performance $O(n^2)$ (noted e.g.~in~\cite{DBLP:journals/tcs/DroriP02}).
 Suppose there exist clauses $(x, y, z)$ and $(x, y, t)$.
 There are only 3 possible assignments to $(x, y, z, t)$: $(1, 0, 0, 0)$, $(0, 1, 0, 0)$ and $(0, 0, 1, 1)$.
 We see immediately that $z$ and $t$ are the same in all solutions and thus can be merged.
-After the exhaustive application of this rule, we get an instance in which, for every pair of variables $x, y$, there is at most one $z$ such that $(x,y,z) \in C$, so the number of clauses is $O(n^2)$.
+After the exhaustive application of this rule, we get an instance in which, for every pair of variables $x, y$, there is at most one $z$ such that $(x,y,z) \in C$, so the number of clauses is $O(n^2)$ (if we interpret monotone 1-in-3-SAT instances as 3-uniform hypergraphs, such hypergraphs are called \emph{linear}).

-With this approach, the $O(n^2)$ bound is essentially tight: let $X=\{0,1\}^k$, and $C=\{(i, j, k) \mid i, j, k \in X, i \oplus j \oplus k = 0 \}$, where $\oplus$ denote the bitwise Boolean XOR operation.
+With this approach, the $O(n^2)$ bound is essentially tight: let $X=\{0,1\}^d$, and $C=\{(i, j, k) \mid i, j, k \in X, i \oplus j \oplus k = 0 \}$, where $\oplus$ denote the bitwise Boolean XOR operation.
 It is not difficult to see that, for any $i, j \in X$, there is exactly one variable $k$ (namely $k={i \oplus j}$) such that $(i,j,k)$ is a clause.
 Hence, the above strong sparsification does nothing and outputs the original instance with $\Theta(n^2)$ clauses.

 It is much harder to find a strong sparsification with better than quadratic performance, and in fact the existence of such an algorithm is not a priori clear.
 As our main contribution, we show that such an algorithm exists and thus improve the trivial quadratic upper bound.